hshanka/spring-petclinic/readme.md

 ### 4. Recommendations and implementations of security within the pipeline
 Please see [here.](https://github.com/hshanka/spring-petclinic#4-adding-security-to-jenkins-pipeline-bonus-task)

-# Detailed description of steps executed to complete the exercise
+# Description of steps executed to complete the exercise

 Once the application was forked, I cloned the repo locally to build and test the project.
 I executed. the following commands. todo so: